Photo: Andrzej Otrębski / Wikimedia Commons

 Kraków — The Greatest Value in Europe

-Kraków is the most extraordinary value destination in Europe — the extraordinary UNESCO World Heritage Wawel Castle (the most important cultural site in Poland — the extraordinary Sigismund Cathedral, where Polish kings are buried, the extraordinary Royal Apartments, and the extraordinary Wawel Dragon’s Den), the extraordinary Kazimierz (the extraordinary former Jewish quarter — the most atmospheric neighborhood in Poland, the extraordinary Klezmer music culture, the extraordinary Jewish heritage, and the extraordinary street art), and the extraordinary food value (the extraordinary żurek (the extraordinary sour rye bread soup, the most distinctive Polish dish), the extraordinary pierogi (the extraordinary stuffed dumplings, the most ubiquitous Polish food), and the extraordinary craft beer (the most developed craft beer scene in Eastern Europe — the extraordinary Craft Beer Corner on the extraordinary Kazimierz, the extraordinary dozen craft beer bars within 200m).
+Kraków is one of the best value destinations in Europe — UNESCO World Heritage Wawel Castle (Poland’s most important cultural site, home to the Sigismund Cathedral where Polish kings are buried, the Royal Apartments, and the Wawel Dragon’s Den), Kazimierz (the former Jewish quarter and one of Poland’s most atmospheric neighborhoods, with its Klezmer music culture, Jewish heritage, and street art), and excellent food value (żurek, the sour rye bread soup that’s Poland’s most distinctive dish; pierogi, the country’s most ubiquitous stuffed dumplings; and a thriving craft beer scene, anchored by the Craft Beer Corner in Kazimierz, with a dozen craft beer bars within 200m of each other).

 The Kraków hotel reality: